-The table below shows the composition of the China team as per 31 December 2020.
+The table below shows the composition of the China team as per 31 December 2021.

+en a company No about all according

 Function Number of volunteers

 Coordination 1

 Administration 1

-Organization of trips + contact Chinese guide 2

 Support parents 2

 Finances 1

 Translations and telephone contact CCCWA 1

 Matching 4

 Special Needs Intake 4

 Medical assessor 3

 Social/emotional assessor 2

 Post-placement reports 1

-Translator Dutch - English 2
+Translators Dutch - English 2

-In 2020, no children (2019: 19 children) arrived from China.
+In 2021, no children (2020: - children) arrived from China.
 After the corona virus was discovered in Wuhan at the end of 2019, China has entered a lockdown and travel to China is no longer possible.
 All procedures are 'on hold'.
 This means that proposals have been made in 2020, but unfortunately we have no arrivals yet.
 It is difficult to indicate whether there are still children in China for whom intercountry adoption is the best option, as we do not receive any information about this from the CA in China (CCCWA) at the moment.
-The matching procedure has come to a complete standstill.
+The matching procedure has also come to a complete standstill.

-The average waiting time for parents who want to adopt a child with a special need from China through Meiling has been about 3 years since the corona pandemic.
-This is 1 year longer compared to 2019.
+The average waiting time for parents who want to adopt a child with a special need from China through Meiling has been about 4 years since the corona pandemic.
+This is 2 years longer compared to 2019.